275 Indians, evacuated from Iran, reach Jodhpur

 He said a preliminary screening of the passengers was conducted at the airport and thereafter, they were shifted to the Army Wellness Facility set up at the Jodhpur Military Station

-Additional Chief Secretary (Health) Rohit Kumar Singh said of the 275 passengers, there were 133 women and 142 men.
-Besides, there were two infants and four children.
+Additional Chief Secretary (Health) Rohit Kumar Singh said of the 275 passengers, there were 133 women and 142 men, including two infants and four children.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)